dylanjm987/dylanjm987.github.io/About.md

 12/13 update-- The NUC crashed so I'm using my 2015 macbook air now.

-2/1 update--Still using the macbook.
-Will be using an HP EliteDesk 800 G2 Mini running Windows 10.
+2/1 update--Still using the macbook but I bought an HP EliteDesk 800 G2 Mini running Windows 10.

 ## Why?

+I'm not sure.
 A smart man told me that life is learning and it would be wasteful to not take full advantage of every opportunity to learn.
-Yeah yeah but why is the site called "Being, Trying, and Crying"?
-Those three words are the main pillars of my existence.
-I am a being, all I can do is put in effort, and tears will be shed along the way.

-## What can I expect?

-Well, I hope you expect nothing.
-I plan to share and discuss ideas, critique my own and others' ideas, and make an honest attempt at expressing myself.

-## Will it be worth my time?

-Who knows?

-## How often will you post?

-I make no promises.
+I made this site with the intention of sharing ideas through writing but have not been writing enough.
+Maybe this spring I'll share pictures of the garden and what I'm working on with that.

 ## Site specifics
 This site uses Jekyll's Minima theme.
 You can find more info about Jekyll at [jekyllrb.com](https://jekyllrb.com/)